Exact quantum dynamics for two-level systems with time-dependent driving: Introduction

 \section{Introduction}

-Searching exact solutions for the time-dependent Sch\"{o}dinger equation has attracted many interests right after the birth of quantum mechanics.
-Nowadays, it plays an important role in many quantum tasks that need precise quantum control.
-Especially, the exact evolution of two-level systems receives much attention as it facilitates precise qubit control in quantum information processing.
-As a time-dependent Hamiltonian is non-commutative in different time, obtaining an arbitrary target evolution for a qubit is challenging.
-Therefore, exact solutions are only found for special cases, such as Landau-Zener Transition \cite{Landau1932, Zener1932}, Rabi problems \cite{Rabi_Problem}, hyperbolic secant pulse \cite{Rosen1932}, etc.
+The search for exact solutions to the time-dependent Schr\"{o}dinger equation has garnered significant interest since the beginning of quantum mechanics.
+Today, it continues to play a crucial role in various quantum tasks that demand precise control.
+In particular, the exact evolution of a two-level system under external driving has attracted considerable attention, as it enables accurate qubit control in quantum information processing.
+Since a time-dependent Hamiltonian is non-commutative with respect to different times, achieving arbitrary target evolution for a qubit poses a significant challenge.
+Consequently, exact solutions are typically found only for specific cases, such as the Landau-Zener transition \cite{Landau1932, Zener1932}, Rabi problems \cite{Rabi_Problem}, and quantum control using the hyperbolic secant pulse \cite{Rosen1932}, etc.

+Currently, the pursuit of exact dynamics or time-dependent unitary evolutions continues to attract significant attention, as it fundamentally addresses the challenges associated with the lack of precise quantum control.
+This is particularly relevant in both theoretical research and the experimental realization of quantum control and quantum computation.
+The primary obstacles include the quench effect, leakage associated with control pulses, and crosstalk among qubits \cite{Exp_Swift_Nearby, quench_1, quench_2, crosstalk_1, crosstalk_2}.

-Recently, different schemes for exact quantum dynamics were proposed \cite{Single_Shot_PRL_2013,Fast_Holonomic_Sai_L,Exper_holonomic_Sai_L,Shortcuts_PRL_2012,Shortcuts_Review,shortcuts_z_control,Exactly_Solvable_ADP_2018, Geo_curves_Barnes,Analytically_parametrized_PRA,Analytical_results_PRA,Analytically_Messina_2014,Exact_Holonomic_Transformations,High-speed_driving}.
-Especially, an exactly solvable model for a two-level quantum system under single-axis driving field was proposed \cite{Barnes2012}, which allows one to design certain types of quantum manipulation \cite{Barnes2013, Economou2015, Exper1_of_Economou2015,Exper2_of_Economou2015}.
-However, an analytical solution for general cases are still unknown.
-Meanwhile, previous solutions have limitations on the systematic parameters, e.g., the initial condition of the pulse shape leads to difficulty in designing of evolution operators.
-In addition, the exact dynamics is hardly obtained when the time-dependent phase of driving pulse in off diagonal term, making it difficult to extend to the case of large-scale and long-time controlling.
+Recently, different schemes for exact quantum dynamics have been proposed \cite{Single_Shot_PRL_2013, Fast_Holonomic_Sai_L,Exper_holonomic_Sai_L,Shortcuts_PRL_2012,Shortcuts_Review,shortcuts_z_control,Exactly_Solvable_ADP_2018, Geo_curves_Barnes,Analytically_parametrized_PRA,Analytical_results_PRA,Analytically_Messina_2014,Exact_Holonomic_Transformations,High-speed_driving,High-Order_Harmonic,smooth_exterior,variational_approach}.
+Notably, an exactly solvable model for a two-level quantum system under a single-axis driving field has been proposed \cite{Barnes2012}, enabling the analytical design of certain types of quantum manipulations \cite{Barnes2013, Economou2015, Exper1_of_Economou2015, Exper2_of_Economou2015}.
+However, analytical solutions for more general cases remain elusive.
+Besides, previous solutions also have limitations regarding systematic parameters; for instance, the initial conditions of the pulse shape complicate the design of target evolution operators.
+Furthermore, obtaining exact dynamics becomes challenging when the driving pulse includes a time-dependent phase in its off-diagonal terms.
+These limitations hinder the extension of the method to large-scale or long-time quantum control.